box/box-ios-sdk/README.md

 carthage update --platform iOS
 ```

 **Step 3:** Drag the built framework from Carthage/Build/iOS into your project.
-For more detailed instructions please see the official documentation for Carthage (https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).
+For more detailed instructions please see the [official documentation for Carthage](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).

 **Step 4: Import**
 ```objectivec